Community Reinvestment: Giving

 Key Focus Areas

-In order for The Bank of Tioga to Ignite Prosperity® in all the communities we serve, we align our investments toward community organizations who are striving to improve an array of needs in our community through:
+We align our community reinvestment activity toward community organizations who are striving to improve an array of needs in our community through:

 - Financial literacy resources